 Are photographers willing to travel?

 Yes!
-Most photographers offer travel with an additional fee for their expenses and time.
+Most photographers offer to travel with an additional fee for their expenses and time.

 “This session for Baby Chick turned out quite lovely.
 We had a lot of obstacles to overcome with the weather.
 We had a gorgeous, outdoor location picked out, but with the rain and the flooding — it just wasn’t safe to go outdoors.
 So we moved it indoors.
 I’m so glad everyone involved was able to be flexible.
 Jessica, Tyler, and their girls were great models — and our behind the scenes team was amazing.
 This family certainly looks wonderful, and I can’t wait to meet their new addition!”